Optimization of the baseline and the parent muon energy for a low energy neutrino factory: Optimization of the baseline

 \subsection{$\theta_{13}$ discovery}

 In this section, we apply the same analysis techniques as the last section to the discovery potential of $\theta_{13}$.
 Note that though a $\sim 2.5\sigma$ evidence for nonzero $\theta_{13}$ has recently been claimed by experiments \cite{t2k-th13,minos-th13} and the global fit to the neutrino mixing parameters \cite{latest-fit-lisi,latest-fit-schwetz}, the jury is still out on this and it is quite possible that the value of $\theta_{13}$ is much smaller.
-Also, since we are looking towards a long-term experiment, we should not be satisfied with a $3\sigma$ evidence, but should try to gauge the potential of an experiment for a definitive, $5\sigma$ discovery.
+Also, since we are looking towards a long-term experiment, we should not be satisfied with a $3\sigma$ evidence, but should try to gauge the potential of an experiment for a definitive, $5\sigma$ discovery\footnote{ The implications of the recent Daya Bay \cite{dayabay-th13} and RENO \cite{reno-th13} results are discussed towards the end of the paper.}.
 Fig.~\ref{th13-Lopt} shows the 5$\sigma$ reach for $\theta_{13}$ discovery for three different parent muon energies, in terms of the three types of plots, {Type-A, B and C, as} mentioned above.

 The widths of the bands in the top panel show that $\theta_{13}$ discovery potential of a baseline depends strongly on the true value of $\delCP$.
 Indeed for any baseline, the best-case and the worst-case values of $\delCP$ make a difference of almost an order of magnitude in the corresponding reach for $\sin^2\theta_{13}$.
 Shorter baselines are seen to be generally preferred for $\theta_{13}$ discovery, as compared to those preferred for hierarchy determination.
 For example, for $E_\mu$ = 5 GeV, the optimal baseline is $\sim 800-1600$ km, while for higher parent muon energies, it moves to $\sim 1500-2500$ km.
 At all these energies, it is observed that the sensitivity is maximum when $\delCP \approx \pi/2$.
-With the worst-case values of $\delCP$, the optimal baseline stays near 1500 km in the whole energy range.
+With the worst-case values of $\delCP$, the optimal baseline stays near 1500 -- 2000 km in the whole energy range.